SAP/abap-to-json/docs/basic.md

     "KEY2": "VALUE2"
 }
 ```
-For deserialization, the flag is used to tell the deserializer that value shall be placed in a non-key field of the structure.
+For deserialization, the flag is used to tell the deserializer that the value shall be placed in a non-key field of the structure.

 # Supported SAP_BASIS releases
 The code was tested from SAP_BASIS 7.00 and higher, but I do not see the reasons why it cannot be downported on lower releases too.
 But if you plan to use it on SAP_BASIS 7.02 and higher (and do not need property name pretty-printing) better consider the standard solution for **ABAP**, using CALL TRANSFORMATION.
 It shall be faster, while implemented in the kernel.
 See the [blog of Horst Keller](http://scn.sap.com/community/abap/blog/2013/07/04/abap-news-for-release-740--abap-and-json) for details.
 Maybe the best will be, if you need support in lower SAP_BASIS releases as well as in 7.02 and higher, to modify provided a class in a way to generate the same **JSON** format as standard ABAP CALL TRANSFORMATION for JSON does and redirect flow to home-made code or built-in **ABAP** transformation depending on SAP_BASIS release.

 # Further optimizations
 * Be aware, that usage of flag conversion_exits may significantly decrease performance - use only in cases, when you are sure that you need it.
 * Escaping property values can be expensive.
-To optimize performance, in this case, you can replace escapement code with some kernel implemented function (from cl_http_utility class for example), instead of explicit *REPLACE ALL OCCURRENCES* calls.
+To optimize performance, in this case, you can replace escapement code with some kernel-implemented function (from cl_http_utility class for example), instead of explicit *REPLACE ALL OCCURRENCES* calls.
-* Unescaping can influence deserialization performance even worse, depending on the fact if your JSON has encoded \n\r\t\f\b\x.
+* Unescaping can influence deserialization performance even worse, depending on the fact that your JSON has encoded \n\r\t\f\b\x.
 So, avoid the usage of them if you can.
 * It is possible to significantly increase performance for serialization/deserialization by dropping the support of releases below 7.40.
-That can be realized by moving base parsing from ABAP to kernel implemented classes cl_sxml_string_writer and cl_sxml_string_reader.
+That can be realized by moving base parsing from ABAP to kernel-implemented classes cl_sxml_string_writer and cl_sxml_string_reader.

 # Remarks
 Due to optimization reasons, some methods were converted to macros, to reduce overhead for calling methods for data type serialization.
 If performance in your case is not critical, and you prefer clean/debuggable code you can replace macro calls with corresponding methods.